-The maximum power rating of an appliance that can be connected varies among outlets as shown in the following list.
+The maximum power rating of an appliance that can be connected is 120W.
 Do not use an appliance which exceeds the indicated wattage for each outlet.

-- Outlet below the climate controls: 80W or less - Outlets in the center console and cargo area: 120W or less (When using appliances connected to two outlets simultaneously, the total power consumed by them must not exceed 120W.)
+When using appliances connected to two or more outlets simultaneously, the total power consumed by them must not exceed 120W.